zramdeen/COP_4520_assignment1/README.md

 #### Current Progress
 Brute force computes all primes up to the **sqrt** of the specified number **n**.

 The program then marks off all multiples of these numbers.
+Unfortunately I couldn't get this portion synchronized.
+It kept failing, I even tried a queue and used locks to obtain a value for the thread.
+For some reason I kept getting errors.

+So the program could be more efficient if I could figure out how to parallelize marking off the multiples.